Introduction

 57% of organizations opt to use a centralized PMO, which is a testament to the increasing importance of project management and cross-project dependency management.

-7) Good project management means fewer costs to organizations.
+26. Good project management means fewer costs to organizations

 Every business, small or large, wants to keep its operating costs down while generating maximum revenue.
 Organizations that invest in tried and tested project management practices end up spending 28x less money as they can complete their strategic initiatives successfully.
 Capterra’s recent market research report discovered that a PM tool helps organizations to better estimate a timeline, which results in lower costs to companies.

-A survey of 220 project managers by Rebel’s Guide to Project Management showed that around 60% of project managers are using the Hybrid project delivery approach, which is a blend of Waterfall and Agile methods.
-Another revealing fact is that the hybrid delivery approach is preferred by project managers at all levels of experience, and not just seasoned professionals.
+A 2019 Pulse survey revealed that around 60% of project managers are using the Hybrid project delivery approach, which is a blend of Waterfall and Agile methods.
+Another revealing fact is that the hybrid delivery approach is preferred by project managers at all levels of experience and not just seasoned professionals.

 Project management is a growing and promising career option and many organizations recognize this fact.
 A PMI report from 2021 has shown that 61% of companies provide some kind of project management training.
 In the same report, around 47% of companies have said that they have defined specific career paths for project managers.

-As we reach the beginning of 2024, project management statistics reveal an important piece of information about recent developments in this fast-growing industry.
-Project managers and organizations should refer to these accurate statistics while implementing strategies and making important decisions in projects.
+As we step into 2025, the latest project management statistics reveal an important piece of information about recent developments shaping this fast-growing industry.
+For project managers and organizations, these insights are more than just numbers- they are essential for making informed decisions and building effectiveness in strategies.

 FAQs